It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 Click Image to Shop

-Here is a combination of new and old Christmas Décor that blend perfectly and it’s hard to tell what is vintage and what is new.
-However, those cute vintage looking pieces are popular and therefore, you need to prepare for Christmas Decorating now.
+Here is a combination of new and old Christmas Décor that blends perfectly; it’s hard to tell what is vintage and what is new.
+However, those cute vintage-looking pieces are popular; therefore, you must prepare for Christmas Decorating now.

 Red Lanterns – Amazon